Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 1. Create a new file named `server.js` in your project folder.
 2. Add the following code to set up a basic server:
     ```javascript
+    // Import the Express library
     const express = require('express');

+    // Create an instance of an Express application
     const app = express();

-    // Serve static files from the "public" directory
+    // Middleware to serve static files from the "public" folder
     app.use(express.static('public'));

-    // Define a basic route
+    // Define a basic route for the root URL
     app.get('/', (req, res) => {
         res.send('Welcome to the Student Management App!');
     });

-    // Start the server
+    // Define the port for the server to listen on
     const PORT = 3000;

+    // Start the server and log a message to the console
     app.listen(PORT, () => {
         console.log(`Server is running on http://localhost:${PORT}`);
     });